jaymedavis/hubble/README.md

 		json_value:{expression} - this will select a single json value from the response. some samples of this are in the Github Dashboard below. visit https://github.com/dfilatov/jspath for a full reference.

+### If you want to set a threshold, you can pass the high and low values.
+If the value is outside of the threshold, it will turn to the color that was defined in config.coffee.
+	high   - only works with numbers. this is the over-the-threshold amount (the number will display as configured in config.coffee [red]) low    - only works with numbers. this is the below-the-threshold amount (the number will display as configured in config.coffee [also red])

 A Simple Board with pre-set values
 ----------------------------------